Information for Voters

 The Voters List is the official list of people eligible to vote in Ontario's provincial and municipal elections.

-• Update your name or address
+• your name or address has changed since 2022

 Property owners in Ontario must designate which school system they support, even if they do not have children or if their children do not currently attend school.
 This designation appears on your Property Assessment Notice.

-If you do not designate a school system, your support will default to the English-Public school board.
+If you do not designate a school system, your support will default to the English Public School Board.

 You can update your school support designation through MPAC's Online School Support Tool.
 To learn more about school support, visit the MPAC website.